rohityadavcloud/rohityadavcloud.github.io/_posts/2025-01-26-cloudstack-arm64-kvm.markdown

 and since then Ubuntu 19.10 onwards ARM64 builds have KVM enabled.

 To get started you'll need an ARM64 platform, for this tutorial I've used a [Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started)
-(in production environments, this can be an Ampere-based host):
+(in production environments, this can be an Ampere-based host or any other ARM64 server):

 - RPi4 board 8GB RAM model
 - Ubuntu 22.04 [arm64
 image](http://cdimage.ubuntu.com/ubuntu/releases/22.04/release/) (or Ubuntu 24.04 arm64)
 installed on a Samsung EVO+ 128GB micro sd card (any 16GB+ class 10 u3/v30 sdcard will do).
 - (Optional) An external USB-based SSD storage with high iops for storage

+Note: newer installations are recomended to use Ubuntu 24.04

 ### Install Base OS